A drunk driver was headed toward a 10K race, police say. A trooper used her patrol car to protect the runners.

 Schuck and the driver, Kristen Kay Watts, both survived the crash, law enforcement said.
 Watts, 52, faces five charges, including reckless driving and driving under the influence.
 Court records show her blood alcohol level was 0.094; the legal limit for drivers in Florida is 0.08.

-Watts’s public defender did not immediately respond to The Washington Post’s request for comment late Tuesday.
+Watts’s public defender did not respond to The Washington Post’s request for comment late Tuesday.

 Schuck, who was injured and hospitalized after the collision, is being called a hero for potentially saving the lives of runners and race volunteers.